"Your lives are meaningless compared to HONDO!"

 "Say it clearer than that, Ford!"

 Bob Ford is Hondo's lone antagonist among his fellow Raiders, and also the only one showing overt allegiance to the Gray.
 Since Hondo is now working for the hated Blue Bellies, the younger Ford accuses the scout of being the Judas--frequently.
 Johnny Reno is Hondo's closest friend of the Raiders, with Cole Younger also consistently supportive.
-Frank James noticeably ensures Hondo gets a fair fight once things come to a head with Ford.
+Notably, Frank James ensures Hondo gets a fair fight once things come to a head with Ford.

 "People think he died a hero in the War, let it stay that way."